 - Give money

-Can you think of a time you helped others, what were your reasons for helping or your motivations and what were the results?
+Can you think of a time you helped others?
+What were your reasons for helping and what were the results?

-Reflect on another situation of need (humanitarian response) and try to explore/list down the range of motives as perceived by yourself, other responders and the people in need.
+Reflect on another situation (humanitarian response) and try to explore/list the range of motives as perceived by yourself, other responders and the people in need.